Amazon and trade unions: Europe

 Some Amazon warehouses in Europe are unionized, with strikes being most frequent in Germany, Italy, Poland, France and Spain.
 In May 2022, after 4 years of negotiations, 35 employee representatives across Europe and Amazon management established a European Works Council.

 Amazon and other American technology companies with philosophies against organized labor are often scrutinized for operating counter to European norms.
 European criticism of Amazon's labor practices exceeds that of its practices in the United States.
-Members of European Parliament have also criticized Amazon's treatment of European worker organizations.
+Members of the European Parliament have also criticized Amazon's treatment of European worker organizations.
 In 2021, the European Parliament asked Amazon CEO Jeff Bezos to testify on issues of workers' rights and unions.
 Amazon employed an intelligence team to monitor its European warehouse employees.

 France

 Inspired by the 2013 German strikes, 3 French trade unions CGT, FO and Solidaires (SUD) called for industrial strikes at the Saran Amazon location in June 2014.

 In France during the COVID-19 pandemic, unions were involved in setting the terms of warehouse workers returning to work, including pandemic protections for workers, following a month-long dispute.
 Those who volunteered to return sooner, in a reduced capacity, received bonus pay and a reduced work day.